Lucas-C/ludochaordic/content/2021-06-28-world-map-of-an-open-source-project-contributors.md

-I tried to make it easy to reuse for other projects, and it is under [CC-0 license](https://creativecommons.org/publicdomain/zero/1.0/deed.en), so **feel free to add a similar contributors world map to you favorite open-source project!**
+I tried to make it easy to reuse for other projects, and it is under [CC-0 license](https://creativecommons.org/publicdomain/zero/1.0/deed.en), so **feel free to add a similar contributor world maps to your favorite open-source project!**